 The betta fish is known for its incredible beauty and its warrior-like personality, but there certain facts about this fish that make it a fascinating pet.
-Delve a little deeper into this fish's world and learn a few of its secrets.
+Delve a little deeper into this fish's world and learn a few of its secrets with this great betta fish information.

 Fact One: Bettas Breathe Above and Below the Water